 Another great example comes from Humber College, one of the largest in the Toronto region.
-Humber’s Business School launched a microsite, TakeTheTest.ca, back in 2011.
+Humber’s Business School launched a microsite, TakeTheTest.ca, back in 2011 (also taken down by 2023).
 The test itself was a bit superficial, aiming to tell you what kind of Humber Business student you should be, and I admit the results disappointed me.
 (Accounting?
 Me?)
 But what was really impressive was the promotional effort.
 In fact, Marketing Magazine recognized Humber’s online ads as the #1 campaign of the year based on their click-through rates, which were a gobsmacking 39%!
 (Yes, more than a third – not 0.039%, which might be what you would expect.)
 This result certainly suggests that students are fascinated in learning more about themselves.
 (Originally the test indicated that it was designed and programmed by Fishbone Inc, although the site has changed substantially since then.)

 A more recent example comes from Fanshawe College, in London Ontario.
 The FanshawePathfinder.ca microsite again walks prospective students through a pretty comprehensive quiz, but instead of MBTI results it delivers Holland Personality Type results.
 Again, it’s a solid payoff for the time invested, and the results seemed pretty credible to me.
 (I’m Artistic first and foremost, followed by Enterprising.)
 The site provides useful information about each individual index, and the option to download a PDF report, and of course links to potential career programs at Fanshawe.
 (The site is powered by Career Key.)